Modifying Source Record Clusters

 To create a new entity:

-1. Open your data product.
+1. Open the data product.

 You can sort and filter the table to find specific entities.